node-m2m/m2m-quicktour/README.md

 ### Server 1

-#### 1. Choose any connect api below and save the code as *server.js* in your server1 project directory.
+#### 1. Choose any connect api below and save the code as *server.js* in your server 1 project directory.

 Connect using callback
 ```js